alexdlaird/amazon-orders/docs/index.rst

 Automating Authentication
 -------------------------

-One of the simplest ways to automate authentication is to take advantage of some of the environment variables that ``amazon-orders`` looks for.
-These include:
+Authentication can be automated by (in order of precedence) storing credentials in environment variables, passing them to :class:`~amazonorders.session.AmazonSession`, or storing them :class:`~amazonorders.conf.AmazonOrdersConfig`.
+The environment variables ``amazon-orders`` looks for are:

 - ``AMAZON_USERNAME`` - Amazon email address
 - ``AMAZON_PASSWORD`` - Amazon password